 The easy and safe way to recycle backpacking fuel canisters without needing to buy extra tools.

 Fuel canisters for backpacking can be convenient.
 Screw on the stove, turn the nozzle, light and off you go.
-Though not the stove I use for every trip I take, canister type stoves do come in handy for when I am doing lower mileage trips and/or sharing a stove with a past partner for backpacking trips we have done together.
+Though not the stove I use for every trip I take, canister type stoves do come in handy for when I am doing lower mileage trips and/or sharing a stove with someone for backpacking trips we have done together.

 A major downside to canister stoves is that they can not be refilled.